 Legality & Process

-- Form 22C/22E is Required for any paint‑colour change or wrap that alters body dimensions (CMVR Rule 47A/47B).
+- Form 22C/22E is required for any paint‑colour change or wrap that alters body dimensions (CMVR Rule 47A/47B).

 - Purely decorative add‑ons (stickers, OEM fairings) may be fitted without structural approval—but you must update your RC/insurance valuation under Section 52(3) of the MV Act.